Nassau Gambling Regulation

 • Information regarding the prize pools

-The temporary interactive sports betting license is valid for 3 years and there is no cost.
+The temporary interactive sports betting license is valid for three years and is free of charge.
 Once it expires, operators need to renew it to continue providing their services.
-In September 2020, it was announced that online sports betting legalization could net up to $900 million in annual revenue, and $108 million in tax revenue for the state of New York.
+In September 2020, it was announced that online sports betting legalization could net up to $900 million in annual revenue and $108 million in tax revenue for the state of New York.

-The passage of the NY State Senate Bill 17D in 2020 authorized each of the 7 retail casinos throughout the state to operate a mobile sportsbook.
+The passage of the NY State Senate Bill 17D in 2020 authorized each of the seven retail casinos in the state to operate a mobile sportsbook.
 Under it, operators will need to pay a 12% tax on income from sports betting and a license fee of $12 million.
-According to industry insiders, the state’s authorities should consider allowing 2 skins per operator that will further boost the annual revenue.
-Currently, the bill allows for a single skin to be given to licensed operators.
+According to industry insiders, the state authorities should consider allowing two skins per operator, which would further boost annual revenue.
+Currently, the bill allows for a single skin to be granted to each licensed operator.

 New York Gambling Regulatory Authorities

 casino licence imageThe gambling activities conducted throughout New York are supervised by the New York State Gaming Commission.
-The regulatory body was established in 2013 and it combines the New York State Racing and Wagering Board and the New York Lottery.
+The regulatory body was established in 2013 and merged the New York State Racing and Wagering Board with the New York Lottery.
 The watchdog is responsible for issuing regulations that govern horse racing, casino gaming, state and charitable lotteries, and video lottery terminals.

-The Commission can issue licenses and address civil enforcement matters, but criminal violations of law are not within its scope of work.
-The regulator needs to report infringements to other law enforcement agencies.
-On 20 October 2020, the Commission unanimously voted for the permanent license revocation of former racetrack groom Ramzan Antooa of Elmont who was arrested on criminal charges.
+The Commission can issue licenses and address civil enforcement matters, but criminal violations of the law are not within its remit.
+The regulator must report such infringements to other law enforcement agencies.
+On October 20, 2020, the Commission unanimously voted to permanently revoke the license of former racetrack groom Ramzan Antooa of Elmont, who was arrested on criminal charges.

 The New York Gaming Facility Location Board is the authority responsible for selecting the locations for casinos.